Quickstart: Create and encrypt a virtual machine with the Azure portal

 Create a virtual machine

-- In the New page, under Popular, select Windows Server 2016 Datacenter.
+In the New page, under Popular, select Ubuntu Server 18.04 LTS.

-- In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
-Enter myResourceGroup as the name.
+In the Basics tab, under Project details, verify sure the correct subscription is selected.

-- Under Administrator account, select Password.
+Under Administrator account, select Password as the Authentication type.
 Enter a user name and a password.

 It will take a few minutes for your VM to be deployed.
 When the deployment is finished, move on to the next section.